adityabhatisaini/adityabhatisaini/README.md

 The code and content of this repository are protected under copyright law.
 Any unauthorized use, reproduction, or distribution is prohibited.
 Legal action will be taken against violators.

-For permissions or inquiries, contact: [adityabhatisaini@gmail.com].
+For permissions or inquiries, Email: adityabhatisaini@gmail.com